It’s Official: Bitter Bibi Gets the Boot as Prime Minister of Israel

 The new government is the most diverse in Israel’s history, and the first to include a majority-Arab party.
 Raam, the Israeli Islamic Movement’s political wing, and Meretz, the left-wing party headed by the openly gay Nitzan Horowitz, are both members.

-The eight political parties comprising the cabinet range from Avigdor Lieberman’s nationalist Israel Beyteinu, that once called for the transfer of Israeli Arab citizens to a future state of Palestine— to Labor, which advocates for a two state solution between Israelis and Palestinians.
+The eight political parties comprising the cabinet range from Avigdor Lieberman’s nationalist Israel Beyteinu—which once called for the transfer of Israeli Arab citizens to a future state of Palestine—to Labor, which advocates for a two state solution between Israelis and Palestinians.
 Bennett’s Yamina party, representing mostly Jewish West Bank settlers, holds only 6 seats out of the 120-member house.

 Significant attention will be paid to Raam leader Mansour Abbas, a 47-year-old dentist from the Galilean city of Mghar, and a longtime activist for the integration of political Islam into Israel’s mainstream.
 He was a virtual unknown until the most recent election cycle, when Netanyahu, sensing possible defeat and scouting for new allies, enticed him to abandon the Joint List, the larger bloc of majority-Arab parties.